How To Plan A Community Textile Exhibition Launch | Lessons From A Textile Artist In Amber Valley, Derbyshire

 Beneath Our Feet was never meant to be the end of something.
 It feels more like a beginning, a spark that has set new ideas in motion.
 The experience has deepened my commitment to exploring how flax can connect people, places, and memory.
 I want to keep building those creative bridges, finding new ways for art to bring local heritage to life through conversation, touch, and storytelling.

-Alongside these plans, I will be working with the Understory team at the University of Derby to explore new ways to plot and understand flax within local landscapes, and to continue discussions with Linsey Farnsworth MP about potential heritage projects that celebrate and protect our local histories.
+Alongside these adventures, I will be working with the Understory team at the University of Derby to explore new ways to plot and understand flax within local landscapes, and to continue discussions with Linsey Farnsworth MP about potential heritage projects that celebrate and protect our local histories.

 There is also the exciting possibility of working at the Museum of Making to fabricate and experiment with a rope-making machine, turning the processed flax fibre back into rope — the very material that first sparked my curiosity about our industrial past.
 As I wait for the outcome of my interview with BBC Radio Derby, I feel encouraged by how many people want to be part of this unfolding story.